 17. FAMILIARISATION PROGRAMME TO INDEPENDENT DIRECTORS

-The familiarisation programme aims to provide Independent Directors with the businessand operating scenario the socio economic environment in which the Company operatesbusiness model operational and financial performance of the Company Market dynamics andchanges so as to enable them to take appropriate decision in a timely manner.
+The familiarization programme aims to provide Independent Directors with the businessand operating scenario the socioeconomic environment in which the Company operatesbusiness model operational and financial performance of the Company Market dynamics andchanges so as to enable them to take appropriate decision in a timely manner.
 Thefamiliarization programme also seeks to update the Directors on their rolesresponsibilities rights and duties under the provision of law and other statues.
-All theIndependent Directors have been familiarised with the programme conducted by the Company.The same is available in Company's Websitehttp://seamec.in/attachments/FAMILIARISATION-ID.pdf
+All theIndependent Directors have been familiarized with the programme conducted by the Company.The same is available on Company's Website at www.seamec.in (http://seamec.in/attachments/FAMILIARISATION-ID.pdf)

 18. RELATED PARTY TRANSACTIONS

 Your company has formulated a policy on Related Party Transactions which is availableon Company's Website www.seamec.in.

 All Related Party Transactions are placed before the Audit Committee and Board forapproval.
 The Company has also formulated a policy on "Material Subsidiaries"and the said policy is available in Company's Website www.seamec.in(weblink:www.seamec.in/attachments/Material%20Subsidiary%20Policy.pdf).